Pagan origins, Christian

 and longest night of the year.
 This occurs annually sometime between DEC-20

-to 23.
-They noticed that the days were gradually getting shorter; many
+to 23; most often, it is DEC-21.
+As the solstice approached, they noticed that the days were gradually getting shorter; many

 feared that the sun would eventually disappear forever, and everyone would